Lipkagarcia/Curriculum/README.md

 I decided to start studying codes again - fell in love with Front-End programming - and then after a brief (kinda dumb) insight, I had the idea of put in practice my knowledge in a Curriculum page.

-This page is goind to be used for me to get another job.
+This page is going to be used for me to get another job.

 I organized the HTML and the CSS Layout acording to my ideas.